bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 An Entity, by itself, is just an identifier; it does not store any data within it.
 In order to be useful, it needs to be associated with one or more [components](#the-c-components).

-In the "in-memory database" model, entities are the keys in our database, with each entity getting its own row and unique identifier.
+In the "in-memory database" model, entities are the row keys in our database, with each entity getting its own row and unique identifier.

 While entities are conceptually similar to Objects in object-oriented engines, they are distinctly different bececause they **do not store any behavior**.
 This is handled by [systems](#the-s-systems).